What makes Ruby's blocks great

 })

-From this common ground, let's see how blocks compare to passing anonymous functions for replacing loops.
+From this common ground, let's see how using blocks compare to anonymous functions by thinking of loops.

 break